8bitslime/MMath/README.md

 MMath has been lightly tested with both MSVC and GCC, but problems may still exist.
 Please report any bugs found in the [issues section](https://github.com/8bitslime/MMath/issues) so they can be dealt with quickly.

-Some documentation is provided at the top of [`MMath.h`](./MMath.h), but more will be added in the near future.
+Some documentation is provided in the [wiki](https://github.com/8bitslime/MMath/wiki), but more will be added in the future.

 ---